adityaK87/todo_app/README.md

 ## 📌 Introduction

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-This todo app is built with React, React-Redux, and Redux Toolkit, enables users to add, delete, and edit tasks seamlessly.
-The combination of these technologies ensures a smooth user experience and efficient state management.
-Todos are stored into localStorage so if user reloads the application todos will not be deletd.
+This to-do app is built with React, React-Redux, and Redux Toolkit, enabling users to seamlessly add, delete, and edit tasks.
+Combining these technologies ensures a smooth user experience and efficient state management.
+Todos are stored in localStorage so if the user reloads the application todos will not be deleted.

 ## 🚀 View Live Demo